minghsu0107/Rate-Limitation/README.md

 Inspired by Github's implementaion, I additionally add the X-RateLimit-Limit header to the response, representing the maximum number of requests one can make within the time window.

 In addition, I use Nginx as the reverse proxy for the API service.
-Thus, in order to get client's real IP, we must define X-Forwarded-For and X-Real-IP in the header in Nginx before passing requests to the api server.
+Thus, in order to get client's real IP, we must define X-Forwarded-For or X-Real-IP in the header in Nginx before passing requests to the api server.